johnolos/yolo-bear/README.md

 	1.	~~Kick: Does not work as intended.~~
 	2. Movements: Hard to navigate through game.
 Especially when having high movement speed.
 	3. Sometimes a powerup appears where no crate is destoryed.
-*	Server:
-	1. Currently, server does not assign colors to players connecting.
-Player figures are hard-coded.
-		Reason: Java sockets give CorruptedSocketException because of trying to send over object before

 # Setting up ADT project
 [[Back to top]](#table-of-contents)
 ```